alanxoc3/zeldo-game/README.md

 - make a sign
 - create 2 parts of lank (feet and arms).
 - how should the title screen be designed?
+- Fix title screen early btn press bug.

+## Thoughts
+For the saving logic, what are the saving conditions?
+- mem_loc goes to a state.
+- mem_loc decides whether or not the object is loaded.
+- mem_loc decides whether an item is available.
+- mem_loc holds numbers (money and health information).

+Really, mem_loc isn't specific to any one thing.
+So it shouldn't be handled with everything.